symfoni/brreg-docs/source/includes/_sdk.md

 ethereum.selectedAddress
 ```

 > Both of these are available synchronously.
-The networkVersion for BrregCP is `53387025`.
+The networkVersion for BrregCapTable is `53387025`.

 - What is the current network?
 - What is the current account?

-<aside class="note">If the networkVersion is not 53387025, the user is not connected to the BrregCP.
+<aside class="note">If the networkVersion is not 53387025, the user is not connected to the BrregCapTable.
 Guide the user to correcting this.
-See the "Connecting to the BrregCP Network" chapter above.</aside>
+See the "Connecting to the BrregCapTable Network" chapter above.</aside>

 ### Logging In